somayarayan/udacity-fsdn-capstone-somaya/README.md

 # <a name="post-actors"></a>
 ### 2. POST /actors

-Insert new actor into database.
+Insert a new actor into the database.

 ```bash
 $ curl -X POST https://udacity-fsdn-capstone-somaya.herokuapp.com/actors